Kenny Wheaton: Personal life

 His younger brother, Derrek, also attended McClintock High School playing varsity football, basketball, and baseball.
 He went on to play college football at Phoenix College and received a football scholarship to attend the University of Oregon.
 Derrek was killed on his way home from the Phoenix College football banquet, he was the random victim of a drive by shooting.
 The Arizona Junior High School Basketball Tournament honors his memory with the Derrek Wheaton MVP Award.

 Wheaton's cousin, Markus Wheaton, played for Oregon State University and the Pittsburgh Steelers.
-His other cousin Marquese Wheaton played for the University of Southern Mississippi, and signed as an undrafted free agent with the Tampa Buccaneers for the 2012 training camp.
+His other cousin Marquese Wheaton played for the University of Southern Mississippi, and signed as an undrafted free agent with the Tampa Bay Buccaneers for the 2012 training camp.